popslovesmusic/book/Book_1_Core_Concepts/03_Primes_RH_and_Symmetry_Breaking.md

 ## **Executive Summary**

-This paper establishes a bridge between **prime-number spectral structure** and **causal asymmetry** within the IGSOA framework, showing that non-Markovian fractional dynamics naturally generate **prime-like spectral distributions**.
+This paper establishes a bridge between **prime-number spectral structure** and **causal asymmetry** within the IGSOA framework, showing that non-Markovian fractional dynamics naturally generate **spectral distributions with prime-like characteristics**.
-It argues that **symmetry breaking is not imposed** but **emerges from memory**, uniting causal time asymmetry with number-theoretic irregularity.
+It argues that **symmetry breaking is not imposed** but **is a structural consequence of memory**, uniting causal time asymmetry with number-theoretic irregularity.

 The core mathematical systems used are:
 *   **Fractional Calculus:** to model non-local memory and causal retention.
-*   **Spiral Geometry:** to map fractional operators into geometric flows corresponding to logarithmic prime spirals.
+*   **Spiral Geometry:** to map fractional operators into geometric flows that can be charted using logarithmic prime spirals.
 *   **Lie Algebraic Curvature:** to link fractional operators to spectral symmetry and zeta-function analogues.

-The paper demonstrates a mathematical **isomorphism between fractional memory and prime irregularity**, provides geometric and algebraic verification of **causal self-symmetry breaking**, and offers a **computational reproducibility framework** aligning IGSOA predictions with QMM structure.
+The paper demonstrates a mathematical **isomorphism between fractional memory and prime-like irregularity**, provides geometric and algebraic verification of **causal self-symmetry breaking**, and offers a **computational reproducibility framework** aligning IGSOA predictions with QMM structure.

 ---